 Rugby player he kind of reminds me of: George North (Wales)

 Fly-Half: Andrea Pirlo

 In rugby your fly-half is your play-maker, he gets the ball moving and the back line flowing.
 What better play-maker to choose than the Italian magician that is Andrea Pirlo?
-His confidence on the ball will be hugely useful; he seems so relaxed that the pressure of big forwards running to tackle him just wouldn’t phase him.
-He would get a back-line ticking along nicely in attack, and with an intelligent tactical kicking game he would drive opponents nuts in Ronan O’Gara-esque fashion – just replace through balls with long kicks and you’ve got the idea.
+His confidence on the ball would be hugely useful; he seems so relaxed that the pressure of big forwards running to tackle him just wouldn’t phase him.
+He could get a back-line ticking along nicely in attack, and with an intelligent tactical kicking game he’d drive opponents nuts in Ronan O’Gara-esque fashion – just replace through balls with long kicks and you’ve got the idea.
 He knows exactly where to put the ball and when, all while making it look easy, which will take the pressure off the rest of the team when they see their fly-half smoothly controlling the game like this.
 I’m imagining Bastian Schweinsteiger as a nice solid alternative to close the game out, the Owen Farrell to the more attacking George Ford if you’re looking at the current England rugby fly-half options.
 And David Beckham can certainly kick so he might be a good luxury option; he even got some training from Jonny Wilkinson once…

 Close calls: Bastian Schweinsteiger, David Beckham